 He was Baresi's partner at central defense for both club and country.
 He was a long term serving member of AC Milan.
 He was a part of 5 Champions' League winning team for AC Milan.
 However, he only played 59 times for Italy because largely of injuries.
 He went to two World Cup Finals (in 1994 and 1998), as well as a Euro 1996.

 CB: Fabio Cannavaro

 Fabio Cannavaro was capped 138 times between 1997 and 2010.
 He was the captain and perhaps, the best Italian player of the 2006 World Cup winning team.
 He was named the 2006 FIFA World Player of the Year, and won the Ballon d'Or award in 2006 which made him the third defender to win the award.
 He started his career with Napoli and had spells with Parma, Inter Milan, Juventus and Real Madrid.

-Chiellini began his career with Livorno in 2000, also later playing for Roma and Fiorentina, before moving to Juventus in 2005.
-With Juventus, he has won six consecutive Serie A titles from 2012 to 2017.
+Chiellini played with Livorno, Roma and Fiorentina before moving to Juventus in 2005.
+With Juventus, he has won seven consecutive Serie A titles from 2012 to 2018.
 He earned over 90 caps.
-He was selected in the nation's squads for the 2004 Olympics, winning a bronze medal, as well as for three UEFA European Championships, two FIFA World Cups and two FIFA Confederations Cups, helping the Azzurri to reach the final of UEFA Euro 2012 and a third-place finish at the 2013 FIFA Confederations Cup.
+He was selected for the 2004 Olympics, winning a bronze medal, as well as for three European Championships, two World Cups and two Confederations Cups, helping them to reach the final of Euro 2012.

 LB: Paolo Maldini